Baking the Royal Wedding Cake Is the Biggest Commitment I’ve Ever Made

 Twelve hours!
 That’s over a quarter of Britney Spears’s entire 2004 marriage to Jason Alexander (not the Seinfeld one, another one.)
 Silently, and also out loud, I cursed baking, and I cursed Harry and Meghan for not choosing a simple, yet elegant Betty Crocker yellow smiley face cake for their wedding.

 About 45 minutes later, the cakes were done, and I brought them and the icing home with me in an IKEA bag so I could assemble them the next day after work.
 During the day, the icing had hardened, but since I didn’t have time for it to warm up and soften, I stuck it in the microwave for a minute.
 This was not the preferred course of action, of course, but it … kind of worked?
-Icing ended up being pretty messy process, and what I had intended to be an elegant, sleek wedding cake ended up looking like that beat up, misspelled birthday cake Hagrid gave Harry Potter in the first movie.
+Icing ended up being a pretty messy process, and what I had intended to be an elegant, sleek wedding cake ended up looking like that beat up, misspelled birthday cake Hagrid gave Harry Potter in the first movie.

 Ptak often adorns her cakes with flowers, so on my way home, I had grabbed some peonies from a store by my house, and after the cake was iced, I added a blossom and some leaves.
 When it was all put together, I was pretty pleased with how it looked, until my roommates told me it reminded them of an old lady’s derby hat, which wasn’t really the hip, Meghan Markle, Instagram influencer vibe I was going for.